danielfromCL/PokemonsMT/README.md

 # PokemonsMT1
-Modelation of pokemons and their interactions
+Modelation of pokemons of different types, and their interactions.
+This project was my first work done in java.